Penzir/CS-Snake-game/README.md

 ## Features

 - Classic snake gameplay.
-- Responsive design that works on both desktop and mobile browsers.
+- Responsive design that works on both desktop and (coming soon on mobile browsers).
 - Simple and clean user interface.

 ## Installation